-A day early for this last Sentiers of 2017.
-In the end I decided to write a normal issue and skip next week, and possibly the one after.
-I’ll ‘see’ you on the 7th or 14th of January.
+A day early for this last Sentiers of 2017, in the end I decided to write a normal one and skip next week, and possibly the one after.
+I’ll ‘see’ you on the 7th or 14th.
+Happy Holidays!

 I’ve only breezed through these but because of the coming break, I figured I’d include the articles now anyway.